TBM13/dts_cleaner/README.md

 # DTS Cleaner
 Comparing the differences between DTB files is quite difficult.
-This is how a fragment of the diff between two DTB files look like, after converting them to DTS:
+This is how a fragment of the diff between two DTB files looks like, after converting them to DTS:

 <div align="center">
 <img src="./Images/diff1.jpg" width="700"/>